Truexbanan/ClubCrossCheck/README.md

 I welcome your feedback and contributions.
 Please visit my [GitHub repository](https://github.com/Truexbanan/ClubCrossCheck) for more information on contributing to the project, reporting issues, or suggesting improvements.
 Email : banan@bu.edu

 ## License

-This project is licensed under the MIT License - see the LICENSE file in the GitHub repository for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.